AlexsLemonade/scpca-downstream-analyses/README.md

 ## Running the workflow

 We have provided an example [snakemake configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), [`config/config.yaml`](config/config.yaml) which sets the defaults for all parameters needed to run the workflow.

+See the [processing information documentation](./additional-docs/processing-information.md) for more information on the individual workflow steps and how the parameters are used in each of the steps.

 ### Project-specific parameters